In This Article

-If you're wondering how this seemingly-heavy technique improves bodily comfort instead of causes pain, you'll be glad to know that the amount of weight is adjusted from client to client, and there are objects and bars in the room that the massage therapist can use for support so that the full weight isn't on their client.
+If you're wondering how this seemingly heavy technique improves bodily comfort instead of causing pain, you'll be glad to know that the amount of weight is adjusted from client to client, and there are objects and bars in the room that the massage therapist can use for support so that the full weight isn't on their client.

 Benefits of a Back Walking Massage